awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-trigger.md

   Each value is a UTF\-8 string\.

-  Arguments to be passed to the job\.
+  Arguments to be passed to the job run\.

   You can specify arguments here that your own job\-execution script consumes, as well as arguments that AWS Glue itself consumes\.